s2t2/tweet-collection-py/CONTRIBUTING.md

 heroku run "python -m app.tweet_collector"
 ```

-... though ultimately you'll want to setup a Heroku "dyno" to run the collection script as a background process (see the "Procfile"):
+... though ultimately you'll want to setup a Heroku "dyno" (hobby tier) to run the collection script as a background process (see the "Procfile"):

 ```sh
 heroku run collector